Aabhaas9413/KeyVaultAppConfig/README.md

 3. **Secret Access:**
    - The application retrieves secrets from Azure Key Vault via the references defined in Azure App Configuration.

-### Example Code

-Here’s an example of how to set up and use Azure App Configuration and Azure Key Vault in a .NET Core application:

 **Install the necessary NuGet packages:**
 ```bash